onlynks/Projet_6/README.md

 Do the command composer update that will install all the depencies.

+_(You can delete the SQL File cloned at the same time as the project)_

 # That's it!
 You can now use the application!